This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

 English – reading 40 mins, writing 40 mins; spelling and handwriting 20 mins; Maths 1 hour; foundation subject 1 hour.
 Movement and well-being activities 20 mins

-• We have records of parents/carers who are able to provide online access to education at home; we will provide laptops as best we can, depending on our available resources and linked to families in need.
-Laptops have to be set up for home access, checked for viruses on return and set back to school.
+School Laptops have to be set up for home access, checked for viruses on return and set back to school.
 So, this can take time for our IT company to set up.
-However, we will endeavor to do this as quickly as possible, for socially distanced collection.

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education: